Constitution of Pakistan of 1962: Provisions

-Pakistan was named the Republic of Pakistan.
 The constitution provided for a federal system with the principle of parity between East Pakistan and West Pakistan.
-Both the provinces would run their separate provincial governments.
-The responsibilities and authority of the centre and the provinces were clearly listed in the constitution.
+Both provinces would run their separate provincial governments.
+The responsibilities and authority of the centre and the provinces were listed in the constitution.
 The central legislature had one house known as the National Assembly.
 There were 157 members of the National Assembly.
-The equality between the two wings were maintained in it.
+The equality between the two wings was maintained in it.

 The constitution provided for a presidential form of government, as opposed to the parliamentary form of government under the 1956 Constitution.
-The president, who had to be a Muslim not less than 35 years of age and qualified for election as a member of the National Assembly, was to be elected indirectly by an electoral college in accordance with the provisions outlined in the Constitution.
-The Electoral College formed by not less than 80,000 Basic Democrats, equally distributed between the two provinces.
+The president, who had to be a Muslim not less than 35 years of age and qualified for election as a member of the National Assembly, was to be elected indirectly by an electoral college following the provisions outlined in the Constitution.
+The Electoral College was formed by not less than 80,000 Basic Democrats, equally distributed between the two provinces.
 Under the Constitution of 1962, if the number of candidates for election to the office of President exceeded three, the Speaker of the National Assembly was to convene a joint session of the members of the National and Provincial Assemblies to select only three candidates for election, the remaining candidates then would not be eligible.
-This screening was not applicable to a person who was holding the office of the president, so if the sitting president was also a candidate the number of candidates would be four.
+This screening did not apply to a person who was holding the office of the president, so if the sitting president was also a candidate the number of candidates would be four.